What is Wrong With MLM - Frequently Asked Questions

 The issue that must be addressed is if MLMs are "doomed by design" at the outset.

 If a church, business, or any other enterprise has a chance of succeeding, then this is a different thing.
-It is a calculated risk, not a swan song.
+It is a calculated risk, not an inevitable destiny.
 Many will fail, but the successes will be worth it.

 And this is a substantial difference.